 How to Develop Empathy

-We can start by being kind, just being a kind person.
+To begin to develop more empathy for others, we can start by being kind, just being a kind person.
 It doesn’t matter so much whether or not you can feel love for someone you don’t know or have a strong sense of compassion for them right away.

 When we practice having a simple sense of appreciation, that’s going to help us bring our mind around toward empathy.
 Then very naturally we find ourselves trying to see the struggle and pain of others.
 Even if you don’t see their pain, you will still have some sense of respect, appreciation and kindness toward them.